Site Archive: Commentaries

 Similarly, it is important not to confuse RV with meditation or trance states.
 When working, the remote viewer is fully awake and alert.
 Whereas one might consider a trance state to be "going down" into the deeper levels of mind, RV might be said to allow information from these deeper levels to "come up."
 It should thus be emphasized to the learner that no strenuous mental exertion should be made, but rather one should become accustomed to a relaxed clarity of mind that de-emphasizes critical and intellectual powers.
 This in itself is a difficult task to undertake, and an individual who has learned to trust his or her initial impressions without lapsing into doubt and autocritique has already overcome the first major difficulty in practicing RV.

 Not surprisingly, a large percentage of the information generated on remote viewing has found a home on the Internet.
-Often mentioned at remote viewing-related sites is the certification for RV teaching.
+Often mentioned at remote viewing-related sites is the certification for RV teaching (by mcsweeney).
 This strikes me as rather curious.
 I believe there is a certain irony in becoming certified in something no one can fully explain.
 While this irony does not in itself discredit the advances made by RV projects and their instructors, it certainly inspires a certain caution when approaching an instructional setting.
 Baklund says, "I have personally certified only two instructors and one is currently on non-active status in our organization and the other is still an apprentice.
 Our certifications must be updated every year for an Instructor to remain on active status.
 Also, our certification is free, so we are not profiting by certifying people."

 If you are interested in finding a remote viewing instructor, take note of what is promised.
 Anyone who promises that you will be remote viewing aliens in a distant galaxy after two weeks of instruction should not be taken very seriously.
 Furthermore, some RV projects are free and welcome new participants, whereas others actually charge exorbitant fees for training seminars and the right to participate in their work.
 This is one way to weed out uncommitted individuals, but it certainly inspires caution when considering involvement in a remote viewing group.